imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 #### Preliminary analysis

-For Stage I we limited the analysis to graphical representation of the gathered measurements and drawing a few simple statistics, aiming to draw initial conclusions about the feasibility of the instrumentation and measurement approach for Stage I.
+For Stage I we limited the analysis to graphical representation of the gathered measurements and calculating a few simple statistics, aiming to draw initial conclusions about the feasibility of the instrumentation and measurement approach for Stage I.

 Simplifying, the following steps were performed on the measurement data:
 - **Timer overhead adjustment** - offset the duration measurements for OPCODEs by an estimate of the timer overhead, proper to the environment (`geth`, `evmone`, `openethereum`)
 - draw simple minimums/maximums/means/quantiles etc., boxplots
 - **Implementation-relative measurements** - express the instruction duration in multiples of mean duration of a selected "pivot OPCODE", so that we can analyze the relative distribution of computational cost of OPCODEs within each of the environments.
-This is motivated by the natural fact that implementations vary greatly in overall performance, and differences of cost of OPCODEs would be lost if treated in absolute terms.
+This is motivated by the natural fact that implementations vary greatly in overall performance, and differences of cost of OPCODEs would be lost, if treated in absolute terms.
 - assess the impact of warm-up by plotting out the dynamics of OPCODE durations as a function of the consecutive number of run within the same sample (OS process)
 - analyze the dynamics of the timer overhead **TODO reference**